Mars Ill: Beginnings

-Before Nate and Greg met, Nate was the DJ for deadpoetsociety, a hip hop group based out of Indianapolis.
+Before Nate and Greg met, Nate was the DJ for deadpoetsociety, a hip-hop group based in Indianapolis.
 The group consisted of three members, Nate Corrona (DJ Dust), Michael Porter (Rahlo), and Joel Wilson (Thin King), and performed at various venues in and around Indianapolis and the Mid-West from 1995 to 1999.
-In 1998, Nate attended a hip hop conference in Florida and met Greg Owens, who was at the time an MC for The Pride, living in Atlanta.
-Greg was then asked to be a part of deadpoetsociety and subsequently toured with the group until around the end of 1999.
-At that point, Joel had left the group to return to his home in England, and the three current members all decided to change the group name because, as Greg mentioned in an interview, "there [are] a lot of Dead Poets Society's around.".
+In 1998, Nate attended a hip-hop conference in Florida and met Greg Owens, who was at the time an MC for The Pride, living in Atlanta.
+Greg was asked to be a part of deadpoetsociety and subsequently toured with the group until around the end of 1999.
+At that point, Joel had left the group to return to his home in England, and the three current members decided to change the group name because, as Greg mentioned in an interview, "there [are] a lot of Dead Poets Society's around.".
 Nate then decided to move to Atlanta, feeling that the group would have better opportunities in that city, musically and ministry-wise.
-Michael chose to stay in Indianapolis and soon afterward began his own group, The BlackSoil Project.
+Michael stayed in Indianapolis and soon afterward began his own group, The BlackSoil Project.

-Origins of Group Name
+Origins of group name

 The name "Mars Ill" is a shortened version of Mars Hill, mentioned in Acts in the Bible, (Acts 17:19).
-"ILL" is capitalized for clarity, as it is often mistaken for the Roman number 3, or "iii".
+"ILL" is capitalized for clarity, as it is often mistaken for the Roman number 3, or "III".

 Raw Material

 The group's first album was called Raw Material, released on Sphere of Hip Hop Records, in early 2000.
 It was considered a success in the underground hip-hop movement, garnering rave reviews from both secular and Christian critics alike.
 In 2002, Uprok Records (a child label of Tooth & Nail Records) offered to re-release the album.
-With this release, a few track changes were made: Under the Sun and The End from the Sphere of Hip Hop release were replaced with Sphere of Hip Hop (original), Fade to Black, and The Abolition of Manchild.
+With this release, a few track changes were made: "Under the Sun" and "The End" from the Sphere of Hip Hop release were replaced with "Sphere of Hip Hop (original)", "Fade to Black", and "The Abolition of Manchild".